Pouloo/ShellDocumentation/SHELL_MANUAL.md

 - **#** = Signifies a comment.
 At first, you may find them most useful to "comment out" portions of code you don't need, but you will ultimately not find any better use for them than to leave notes for yourself and other potential contributors because that is their primary function.
 Indeed, programmers are quite forgetful, and it is crucial that you make the most algorithmically challenging sections of your code, the most well and intelligibly described ones.

-- **VAR_NAME=var_contents** = Syntax for variable initialization, note that the data type is assumed automatically from what the variable contains.
+- **VAR_NAME=var_contents** = Syntax to initialize a variable, note that the data type is assumed automatically from what the variable contains.
 (A=1 stores an `integer`, B="hello" stores a `string`...).
 It is no obligation, but by convention variable names should be in uppercase.

 - **$VAR_NAME** = Syntax to access a variable, and therefore its value.
 Note that the dollar sign (which is the default prompt for bash) is used for accessing, and using it to assign a value to a variable will result in syntax errors.